AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Mail:

-• Richmond, Virginia 23219
+• Richmond, VA 23219-2321

-The circuit court date must be within five months of the conviction date if you have been held in custody continuously or within nine months otherwise.
+The circuit court date must be within five months of conviction if you have been held in custody continuously or within nine months otherwise.
 You may or may not get a new trial, as the commonwealth could reject your appeal.

 Otherwise, it will make a judgment on the appeal.
-If you disagree with the judgment, you can continue the appeal process, appealing it to the state’s Supreme Court.
+If you disagree with the decision, you can continue the appeal process, appealing it to the state’s Supreme Court.
 Because the misdemeanor can involve jail time, we recommend hiring an attorney to represent you.

 More Virginia Car Insurance Laws